Pek (river): Gold

 The areas surrounding the Pek's course are rich in a variety of ores and minerals, like copper, iron, pyrite, zinc, wolfram and coal (Rakova Bara coalmine), but the river is famous for the gold which it brings from the mountains around Majdanpek in small amounts, so from time to time, a media coverage of the gold findings (more often used as a publicity stunts) provoke gold rush in the region.
 For this, the river is nicknamed Zlatni Pek (Cyrillic: Златни Пек; Golden Pek).

 It is known that the Romans exploited gold from the river and its surrounding in the 2nd century.
-The extraction stopped during the Ottoman period, but was restored in the late 19th century.
+The exploitation was continued in medieval Serbia, but the extraction stopped during the Ottoman period, to be restored in the late 19th century.
 Austro-Hungarian naturalist and traveller Felix Kanitz who visited the Pek area in 1858, wrote that the old name of the town of Kučevo was "Chrisovehia" (meaning "Old Gold[en Land]", in Serbian "Starozlatija").
 During the Interbellum, an excavator owned by the royal Karađorđević dynasty was dredging the river at Neresnica in search of gold.
+It was the second largest excavator in the world at the time, behind another gigantic one in India.
+The preparations began in 1930, and the excavator became operational on 12 October 1934.
 It was filtering 25 to 32 kg of gold per week.
 In total, it excavated some 7 tons of 22-carat gold before the outbreak of World War II.